Ria424/developers-animatesdk-docs/BitmapInstance_object/BitmapInstance1.md

 #### Description

-Read-only property; an integer that represents the width of the bitmap—that is, the number of pixels in the horizontal dimension.
+Read-only property; `integer`; an integer that represents the width of the bitmap—that is, the number of pixels in the horizontal dimension.

 #### Example